 When and how do I apply?

-We are currently accepting applications for the Research Assistant program.
-Apply now.
+We are not current accepting applications for the Research Assistant program.
+Please check back later for more details.

 After leaving the Chicago Fed most RAs go on to graduate school.
 Many pursue a Ph.D. in economics, such as Jon Davis (University of Chicago) and Christine Ostrowski (Princeton).
 Wenfei Du is a student at Stanford’s graduate program in statistics.